xzhang222/sR1-method/README.md

 About tweaking the model to optimally agree with experimental data: run s_rap119.py with fast=6.
 Note that tweaking is automatically performed during the sR1 calculation.

 About generating residual reflection intensities: run s_rap119.py with fast=8.
 Residual hkl data will be saved to a_dif.hkl.
 Save the original a.hkl as a_original.hkl, save a_dif.hkl as a.hkl to use the residual hkl for searching orientations of a light-atom-only fragment.
-Remember to save a_original.hkl back as a.hkl before doing further calculations.
+Adjust the cell content to deduct the partial model away.
+Remember to save a_original.hkl back as a.hkl and change back the cell content back before doing further calculations.

 Contact Xiaodong Zhang at xzhang2@tulane.edu for further assistance.